jc776/sbt-spring-loaded/README.md

 ## License

-Here's my interpretation, I'm not a lawyer:

-- [kbrowder/sbt-spring-loaded](https://github.com/kbrowder/sbt-spring-loaded) is GPLv3, and this plugin uses bits of that, so this one is GPL
+GPLv3, see LICENSE.txt ([kbrowder/sbt-spring-loaded](https://github.com/kbrowder/sbt-spring-loaded) is GPLv3, and this plugin uses bits of it)
-- Changes made: It's on SBT 1.0.
-I'm using revolver instead of the custom Process stuff.
-- This GPL shouldn't affect the license of anything that uses it as a dev tool
-- Derivative plugins modified from this, or compound plugins using it should be GPL